danielabar/meblog/src/markdown/datadog-heroku-rails.md

 After deployment, give it a few minutes, then open Datadog’s Infrastructure section in the web UI.
 Use filters like `env:...`, `service:...`, or `version:...` (as configured in `prerun.sh`) to verify your host metrics and confirm they are tagged correctly.

-Next, go to APM -> Service Catalog -> Select your service, then from the list of resources, select any Resource Page.
+Next, go to APM -> Service Catalog -> Select your service, then from the list of resources (which are your Rails controllers and actions), select any Resource Page.
 This should also display the host metrics, now correlated with specific resource executions.
-This setup ensures you can track performance and resource usage comprehensively across both Infrastructure and APM sections.
 You should also see telemetry data for the Rails app, with each `Controller#action` instrumented by Datadog appearing as a Resource.

 <aside class="markdown-aside">
-Telemetry data from Datadog will show the database queries executed by your Rails app, but if you want deeper insights into PostgreSQL performance, you’ll need to set up Datadog’s PostgreSQL monitoring service, which comes at an additional cost.
+Telemetry data from Datadog will also include the database queries executed by your Rails app, but if you want deeper insights into PostgreSQL performance, you’ll need to set up Datadog’s PostgreSQL monitoring service, which comes at an additional cost.
 For more details on configuring PostgreSQL monitoring with Datadog, check out their <a class="markdown-link" href="https://www.datadoghq.com/monitoring/postgresql-monitoring/">PostgreSQL Monitoring guide</a>.
 My team isn't using this feature currently, but it could be a topic for a future post.
 </aside>

 ## Memory Usage

 Since the Datadog agent is another process that will always be running on your dyno's, be aware that it does consume additional memory.
 Our staging environment was using the Basic dyno type, which only has 512MB of memory, and it started crashing frequently after adding the Datadog agent.
 To resolve this we had to upgrade to the Standard dyno type.
 To be fair, it was the Rails app was consuming most of this memory, and adding the Datadog agent just pushed it over the edge.

 Although the Heroku web dashboard shows memory consumption, it doesn't break this down by process.
-To view memory consumption for both the Datadog agent, and the Rails app on either the web or worker dyno's, you can shell in as we did before to check the agent status, then run the `ps` command, which displays information about active processes:
+To view memory consumption for both the Datadog agent, and the Rails app on either the web or worker dyno's, you can shell in as we did before to check the agent status, then run the `ps` command, to display processes by descending memory:

 ```bash
 heroku ps:exec --dyno=web.1 -a your-app-name
 ps auxww --sort=-%mem
 ```

-- `a`: Show processes for all users, not just the current user.
-- `u`: Display the output in a user-oriented format, showing user-related columns like `USER`, `%CPU`, and `%MEM`.
-- `x`: Show processes not attached to a terminal.
-- `ww`: Provides unlimited width for the command output, ensuring the full command line (`COMMAND`) for each process is shown without truncation.
-- `--sort=-%mem`: Sorts the processes by memory usage (`%MEM`) in descending order.
-The `-` sign indicates descending order, so processes using the most memory appear at the top.

 <aside class="markdown-aside">
 The Heroku docs have the complete list of <a class="markdown-link" href="https://www.heroku.com/dynos">Dyno Types</a>.
 Notice the steep price increase from Basic to Standard.
 This is the cost of the convenience of a PaaS.
 Although with consistent improvements in deployment tooling such as <a class="markdown-link" href="https://kamal-deploy.org/">Kamal</a>, it may be possible to get this convenience at a lower price.
 Perhaps a blog post for another day.